Tuberculosis

 Therapy

 Tuberculosis is a notifiable animal disease.
-Control focuses on the culling of infected animals.
+Official control focuses on the identification and culling of infected animals, as drug therapy is not effective for animal welfare, pharmaceutical and epidemiological reasons.

 Human

-In 2023, 422 human cases of tuberculosis were reported to the Epidemiological Reporting System (EMS) (as of 7 March 2024), which corresponds to 4.6 cases per 100,000 population.
-Of these, 327 cases were microbiologically confirmed as belonging to the MTC.
-One case each caused by M. bovis and M. caprae was detected.
+In 2024, 387 human cases of tuberculosis were reported to the Epidemiological Reporting System (EMS) (as at 22 March 2025), which corresponds to 4.2 cases per 100,000 population.
+Of these, 300 cases could be clearly assigned to the Mycobacterium tuberculosis complex, of which M. bovis was identified in two cases.

 Animal